kevinohara80/nforce/README.md

 ### stream(pushtopic, [oauth])

-Start a streaming connection.
+Start a force.com streaming API connection.
 An EventEmitter is returned with the following events:

 * `connect`: subscribed to the topic
 * `data`: got a streaming event